vict0rsch/_vict0rsch.github.io/about/index.md

 * [**Resources**](http://vict0rsch.github.io/resources/) I find interesting (see top of the page) - (Needs an update, working on it)
 * [**Posts**](http://vict0rsch.github.io) to explain issues I ran into and solved, random thoughts or pieces of advice.

-Please use the **comments** but don't expect me to solve your problems : having a full-time job and many side projects (such as this blog or [Metada](https://metada.org)) I most probably won't have the time.
+Please use the **comments** but don't expect me to solve your problems : having a full-time PhD and many side projects (such as this blog or [Metada](https://metada.org)) I most probably won't have the time.
 If I do however, it will be with pleasure!

 Don't hesitate on leaving comments, topics you'd like me to go deeper into or new ones I should scratch.